We often talk and write about the importance of making sure you start to plan early when it comes to managing your mortgage to save you money.

-And working with a professional mortgage broker can relieve most of the stress anyway, because your broker should be working with you to ensure you have the right documents and to pre-assess your financial circumstances to ensure you have the best possible chance of your application being approved.
+And working with a professional mortgage broker can relieve most of the stress anyway because your broker should be working with you to ensure you have the right documents and to pre-assess your financial circumstances to ensure you have the best possible chance of your application being approved.

 If you’re currently within six months of the end of your existing fixed deal, this is a good time to begin thinking about switching.

-Some lenders – Barclays, Nationwide and Santander among them – are trialling schemes that allow their existing customers to agree a new fixed deal up to 6 months before their current one ends.
+Some lenders – Barclays, Nationwide and Santander among them – are trialling schemes that allow their existing customers to agree on a new fixed deal up to 6 months before their current one ends.

 Clearly that’s more to do with lenders improving their customer retention rates than it is altruism on their part, and it’s not necessarily the case that the deals they offer will be right for you.

 As is the case with any financial commitment you make, it’s wise to consider carefully whether the deals available from your existing lender are right for your particular needs and circumstances.

 A good mortgage broker will be invaluable to you in making that decision.